pi-lot: a slop creep journey

 It felt pretty good.
 I wanted specific things like a review view, a way to see changed files, some analytics on my workflow.
 And once the project was set up it was quick to just tell the agent what I wanted and watch it happen.
 I felt powerful, like I could just do things.
 Every evening I ran this code quality and security audit pass where I refactored code, made sure things would scale, explored new technologies on the side.
 It was genuinely fun.

-248 commits in 10 days. ~57,000 lines of code across 339 files.
+~57,000 lines of code across 339 files in 10 days.
 Session managers, event reducers, regression test harnesses, a full theme system, routing, analytics.
 The kind of codebase that normally takes a small team a couple of months.

 160 agent sessions. $389.65 in API costs (if I didn't have a subscription).
 525 million tokens.
 9,806 tool calls.